habeanf/yap/README.md

 go build .
 ./yap
 ```
-- Unzip the Hebrew MD model: ``bunzip2 data/hebmd.b32.gz``
+- Bunzip the Hebrew MD model: ``bunzip2 data/hebmd.b32.bz2``
+- Bunzip the Hebrew Dependency Parsing model: ``bunzip2 data/dep.b64.bz2``

 You may want to use a go workspace manager or have a shell script to set ``$GOPATH`` to <.../yapproj>

 Processing Modern Hebrew
 -----------
-Currently only Morphological Analysis and Disambiguation of pre-tokenized Hebrew
+Currently only Pipeline Morphological Analysis, Disambiguation, and Dependency Parsing
-text is supported.
-For Hebrew Morphological Analysis, the input format should
+of pre-tokenized Hebrew text is supported.
+For Hebrew Morphological Analysis, the input
-have tokens separated by a newline, with another newline to separate sentences.
+format should have tokens separated by a newline, with another newline to separate sentences.

 The lattice format as output by the analyzer can be used as-is for
 disambiguation.